J-Wachs/Z21Dashboard/UserManual.md

 locomotive.
 The options in this window depend on whether your z21/z21Start is locked.

 Locked or not, you can:
 * Give the locomotive a name.
-This name is then shown in Z21Dashboard together with the address.
+This name is then shown in Z21Dashboard together with the address
 * Specify a number of operating hours before service is required on the locomotive.
 In the overview, the runtime will have a yellow background when there is less than an hour until service must be performed.
-The background becomes red when service has not been performed.
+The background becomes red when service has not been performed
-*   See how long it is until service must be performed.
+* See how long it is until service must be performed
-*   Reset the service time counters when you have performed service.
+* Reset the service time counters when you have performed service
+* Delete a locomotive from the overview

 Unlocked:
 *   Select protocol and the number of speed steps.